Undersc0reBlaiz/Finace-Tracker-TheoF/README.md

 - Display all recorded transactions in a table format.
 - Accesses csv file to:
   - Save Transactions to csv file
-  - Load Transactions on command
+  - Load Transactions on start and on command
   - Clear Transaction history on command
+ - User input allows for:
+  - Adding transactions
+  - Viewing transactions
+  - Clearing history
+  - Exiting program

 ## Project Structure
 Finance-Tracker-TheoF/